Denhonator/KHPCSpeedrunTools/1FMMods/readme.txt

 Unlock0Volume:
 - Allows setting any of the volume sliders to 0
-- Keeps getting reset, will have to work on this

 FastCamera:
 - Speeds up the camera and its acceleration